Frequently Asked Questions

 We know that our elections can be a little confusing, that's why we work hard to make sure that you can understand the importance of getting involved, and ultimately make the decisions when voting that best reflect your opinions.

-To help with this, we’ve put together some frequently asked questions from our elections period and you can find these below.
-If you have a question that’s not included below and would like to know more, do not hesitate to get in touch with a member of the team at elections@solent.ac.uk.
+To help with this, we’ve put together some frequently asked questions from our elections period, which you can find below.
+If you have a question that is not included below and would like to know more, do not hesitate to get in touch with a member of the team at elections@solent.ac.uk.

 To see the full Solent Election rules, please click here.